Review & Rating

 Not any longer.

-Today it is a German company owned by a German holding company owned by a Luxembourg holding company owned by a Japanese conglomerate that manufactures virtually all of the faucets destined for North America in Mexico and China using parts and components made in Asia.
+Today it is a German company owned by a Japanese conglomerate that manufactures virtually all of the faucets destined for North America in Mexico and China using parts and components made mostly in China and Thailand.

 |Artweger GmbH & Co.
 KG||Austria||$3.2|